2023 Schools for a Doctorate Highly Focused on Voice Major in the Middle Atlantic Region

 Avg Cost*

-This year’s “Schools for a Doctorate Highly Focused on Voice Major in the Middle Atlantic Region” ranking looked at 3 colleges that offer degrees in a bachelor’s in voice performance.
+For this year’s “Schools for a Doctorate Highly Focused on Voice Major in the Middle Atlantic Region” ranking, we looked at 3 colleges that offer a degree in voice performance.
 That schools that top this list have a program in voice performance in which the largest percentage of students at the school are enrolled.

 Check out our ranking methodology for more information.